GameZebra/BalanceMaster/docs/log.md

 ## 📅 June 18, 2025
 - 🔍 I researched the Kalman filter, it seams there is an easy 1d version that i can try out

+## 📅 June 25, 2025
+- 💻 finished the lib files so that i will have a working workspace that is functional

 ## TODO
 - digital filtration for the derivative